-It is expected that a student will behave on campus and in the classroom in a responsible and respectful manner.
+It is expected that a student will behave on campus, in the dorm, and in the classroom in a responsible and respectful manner that demonstrates value for all persons.
 If a student fails to demonstrate appropriate behavior, it will be discussed directly with the student, as well as an incident report will be completed and placed in the student's file.
-If a student's conduct continues to be disruptive, irresponsible, or disrespectful, he/she may be asked to leave the class and the family will be contacted.
-Behaviors that continue to be disruptive and disrespectful or behaviors that are seen as doing harm to self or others, or interrupting the learning environment for others will lead to dismissal from the program.
-A student will also follow all of KSU policies and will answer to the Student Conduct Review Board if necessary.
+If a student's conduct continues to be disruptive, irresponsible, unsafe, or disrespectful, he/she may be asked to leave the class or dorm, and the family will be contacted.
+Behaviors that continue to be disruptive and disrespectful or behaviors that are seen as doing harm to self or others or interrupting the learning environment for others, or sexually inappropriate will lead to dismissal from the CCS program.